nuejs/nue/packages/nuejs.org/docs/index.md

   large: /img/figma-to-css-big.png

 Nue allows you to take advantage of a [global design system](global-design-system.html) and [modern, minimalistic CSS](css-best-practices.html) to build websites with significantly less code than with a JavaScript-based framework like **Next.js**.
-Your codebase can as small as a [single Tailwind button](/blog/introducing-nue-css/).
+Your codebase can be as small as a [single Tailwind button](/blog/introducing-nue-css/).
 This changes the way you think about web development.
-Chances are that Nue turns you into a professional UX developer, who thinks more like a designer and less than an engineer.
+Chances are that Nue turns you into a professional UX developer, who thinks more like a designer and less like an engineer.

 ### New levels of performance
 If there is one word to describe Nue, then it's _minimalism_.
 There's order of magnitude less of everything: NPM modules, API methods, configuration options and framework-specific idioms.
-This leads to significantly leaner websites with far less HTML, CSS and JavaScript generated from the final server response.
+This leads to significantly leaner websites with far less HTML, CSS and JavaScript in the final server response.
 Just take any professionally-designed website and compare it with Nue, and you'll see the difference.
 For example:

 [image.gridpaper]
   small: /img/docs-sizes.png